isomerpages/moe-sengkangpri/_cca/Performing Arts.md

 **Modern Dance (Membership by school selection only)**

 Dance members are selected on their physicality and co-ordination skills through an audition held annually for P2 and P3 pupils..
-Beginning dancers will go through at least one year of foundation training before they can take part in competitions (Singapore Youth Festival/DanceWorks) They will however, still be selected to perform in school-based performances and public performances (Pasir Ris Punggol GRC Racial Harmony Day Celebration)
+Beginning dancers will go through at least one year of foundation training before they can take part in competitions (Singapore Youth Festival/DanceWorks) They will however, still be selected to perform in school-based performances and public performances.